MoAlyousef/MoAlyousef/blogs/2022-07-18-objc-runtime.md

 Returning to our C++ example, you can notice how the verbosity of Objective-C became 3-fold in the C++ example.
 This is also a stringly-typed api, meaning if you type the selector wrong, the compiler won't catch it, and you'll be hit with a runtime exception.
 You can argue that Objective-C also will gladly let you write whatever selector you want, and still throw.
 However, with tooling like XCode, this would be caught.
 You can even compile your code with `-Wno-objc-method-access` to catch such problems in Objective-C at compile time.

 We'll now move to Rust, which is a relatively younger programming language.
-It's not an Apple officially-supported language, however, it has better crossplatform support than for example Swift.
+It's not an Apple officially-supported language, however, it has much better crossplatform support than for example Swift.
 And more importantly, it can target Apple's ObjcC runtime.
 To do that, we'll use the [objc crate](https://github.com/SSheldon/rust-objc), which offers some convenient wrappers around the runtime functions:
 ```rust
 extern crate objc; // remember to add it to your Cargo.toml!